Who is Tyler Fisher?

 How'd you build this thing?

 I wrote a whole blog post about it!
 And the repo is open source!
 But here's the short of it: this is a next.js application hosted on Vercel.
-I manage content in Netlify CMS, and I manage media assets in Cloudinary.
+I manage content in Decap CMS, and I manage media assets in Cloudinary.
 My newsletter is published via Buttondown.
-All of this is free!

 There's a newsletter.
 Should I subscribe?